History of Cheery Lynn Historic District

 The rapid success of Cheery Lynn was a testament to Fosburg’ s keen timing and marketing savvy.
 He successfully packaged financing, neighborhood amenities, and architectural design.
 The development capitalized on the popular Period Revival styles and captured the peak of Phoenix prosperity in the late 1920’s.

-The Great Depression Effects
+The Great Depression Effects of Cheery Lynn Properties

 In 1932, in response to the advance of the Depression into Phoenix, Fosburg engineered a trade of his Cheery Lynn properties with Peoria cotton ranch owner, H.M.
 Strough.
 A former builder in the Los Angeles area, Strough appeared enthusiastic about the Phoenix housing market and put his talent as a builder to work in Cheery Lynn.